j4y/developerportal/pages/platforms/android.md

 2. The image processed, as an Affdex Frame (a wrapper type for images, including Bitmaps, for example).
 3. The timestamp of the frame.
 In Photo Mode, this will be zero.

-The returned Face object contains four accessible inner objects: appearance, emotions, expressions, and measurements.
+The returned Face object contains five accessible inner objects: appearance, emoji, emotions, expressions, and measurements.
 Each of these inner objects has getter methods for retrieving the scores detected for each metric.
 For example, the smile score can be retrieved by calling <code>face.expressions.getSmile()</code>
 The follow code sample shows an example of how to retrieve metric values from the Face object in <code>onImageResults</code>:

 ```